 You may have heard the recent press about Apple intentionally slowing down older iPhones without advising its customers.
 Whether the news was founded or unfounded, its announcement created quite the backlash against the company.
-This is a good reminder for us that even the largest companies in the world—companies like Apple, Amazon, and Facebook—encounter the same problems as all other business owners.
+This is a good reminder for us that even the largest companies in the world—companies like Apple, Amazon, and Facebook—encounter the same problems with transparency as all other business owners.

 When this trust is breached, whether through rumor or factual events, it gets tricky.
 Once our trustworthiness is questioned, it is extremely hard to restore.
 You lose the “benefit of the doubt” that is woven into trusted relationships.
 Once you pull that thread, everything starts to unravel.
 Your employees lose their loyalty.
 Your customers lose their confidence.
 And your stakeholders start looking at their dealings with your firm in a more critical way.